-Several users have reported an issue in which the cursor moves unexpectedly and without user input under Mac OS X 10.6.x (Snow Leopard).
-In these cases, the cursor may continue to move even when the mouse is physically disconnected.
-Users have also reported that the issue remains after switching mice (both wired and Bluetooth) and surfaces, making plausible that this is a software-related issue.
+Several users have reported an issue in which the cursor moves unexpectedly and without user input under macOS and Mac OS X. In these cases, the cursor may continue to move even when the mouse is physically disconnected.
+Users report that the issue remains after switching mice both wired and Bluetooth.
+Readers say that the problem persists even when you change surfaces, giving evidence that this is a software-related issue.

-Apple Discussions poster musicwind95 writes: “My mouse cursor moves randomly around the screen, usually all the way across and almost always to one of the screen corners, in which I have hot corners enabled.”
+One reader writes: “My mouse cursor moves randomly around the screen, usually all the way across and almost always to one of the screen corners, in which I have hot corners enabled.”

-Some users have also reported that turning off secondary displays mysteriously resolves this issue, albeit not a viable permanent workaround.
+- Some users have also reported that turning off secondary displays mysteriously resolves this issue, albeit not a viable permanent workaround.

-A few users have reported at least temporary success with resetting PRAM/NVRAM.
+- A few users have reported at least temporary success with resetting PRAM/NVRAM.

 - A reader uses this short term solution.
 I’ve found out that my computer does this when I haven’t switched it off in a long time.
 Turn the machine off and on again.
 Ta da!